uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_make_dataset.rst

         Matrix of observations.

     weights
         Optional parameter.
 Array of weights of size n_observations.
-Elements of the array are non-negative     mbers.
+Elements of the array are non-negative members.
 If the parameter is not specified, each observation has weight equal to 1.

-    indicies
+    indices
         Optional parameter.
 Array of vector components that are processed.
 Size of array is n_dims.
 If the    parameter  is   not specified, all components are processed.

 .. container:: section